Lab Safety Procedures

 - Logbook visible in the lab nearby with chemical name and hazards, when only sample number may fit on the container;

-- Acronyms list posted in the lab nearby with chemical name and hazards, when only acronym may fit on the container.
+- Acronyms list posted in lab - with chemical name and hazards, when only acronym may fit on the container.
 Recommended option, include spaces for write in later.

 - Other Options: